rushikadivar/HomeKey/README.md

 ```bash
 git pull origin main
 ```
-## To execute the project in your local machine
+## To run the project in your local machine
 - Clone the repository.
 - Open the terminal in the same folder and write `npm install`
 - It will install all the dependencies from the package.json file.